timcash/timcash/README.md

 ## Numbers come in many forms
 ![Earthy Fractals](images/composite.png)
 > A study of complex numbers, fractals and coloring algorithms.
 Written from scratch in javascript.
 The coloring algorithm was challenging and fun.
-Three hours of code into this program taught me more than three months of college algebra.

 ## Stream and image of mars rover cameras
 ![rover image loop](images/rover.gif)